ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-20-causal-impact.md

 tags: [Causal Impact Analysis, Python]
 ---

-In this project we use Causal Impact Analysis to analyze and understand the sales uplift of customers who joined the new "Delivery Club" campaign.
+In this project, we use causal impact analysis to analyze and understand the sales uplift of customers who joined the new "Delivery Club" campaign.

 # Table of Contents